brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 .. note::

-    On Apple Silicon macOS, Homebrew's :code:`libomp` is built for the native architecture (:code:`arm64`). :code:`tools/build.py --use-openmp` automatically configures the build for your machine's native architecture.
-If invoking CMake directly on Apple Silicon, you can pass :code:`-DCMAKE_OSX_ARCHITECTURES=arm64` (or :code:`x86_64` on Intel Macs).
+    On Apple Silicon macOS, Homebrew's :code:`libomp` is built for the native architecture (:code:`arm64`).
+When :code:`--use-openmp` is specified without an explicit :code:`--cmake-osx-architectures`, :code:`tools/build.py` automatically configures the build for your machine's native architecture.
+If invoking CMake directly on Apple Silicon, pass :code:`-DCMAKE_OSX_ARCHITECTURES=arm64` (or :code:`x86_64` on Intel Macs).

 Android